 From vision to reality, University Commons is an Uncommon Community.

 We invite you to visit us.
-For further information browse our website or use our links to write or call.
+For further information browse this website or follow Contact at the top of this page.
 Our Photo Gallery offers images of all aspects of our community.
-We have links to area resources, a community site plan and unit floor plans as well as an introduction to condominium life and what that means.
+The website provides links to area resources, a community site plan and unit floor plans as well as an introduction to condominium life and what that means.